MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/unified-operations.md

 > [!NOTE]
 > Your primary cloud platform may not host all, or even the majority, of your workloads, but it does **host the services and controls required to complete core processes for operations management, governance, compliance, security, and so on**.
 >

-> [!CAUTION]
-> You probably already have a primary cloud platform.
-Unfortunately, many cloud platforms were designed and built before operations required hybrid, multicloud, or edge deployment options.
-This has often led customers to replicate processes, using different cloud controls to manage cloud services across each cloud platform.
-If your cloud strategy calls for hybrid, multicloud, or edge deployment options **and** your primary cloud platform doesn't support them, consider a platform that can deploy the requisite functionalities for unified operations.
+When identifying your primary cloud platform, it's important to ensure that cloud has the necessary toolsets to manage all of the clouds in your portfolio.
+Many cloud platforms were designed and built before operations required hybrid, multicloud, or edge deployment options.
+Insufficient capabilities in current operation tools could require operations teams to replicate processes-using different cloud controls to manage cloud services across each cloud platform.
+If your cloud strategy calls for hybrid, multicloud, or edge deployment options **and** your primary cloud platform doesn't support them, you should consider a platform that can deploy the requisite functionalities for unified operations.
->

 ## Defining unified operations